Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

     hasEnabledRestaking
 ```

-Once a Pod Owner has deposited ETH into the beacon chain deposit contract, they can call this method to "activate" one or more validators by proving the validator's withdrawal credentials are pointed at the `EigenPod`.
+Once a Pod Owner has deposited ETH into the beacon chain deposit contract, they can call this method to "fully restake" one or more validators by proving the validator's withdrawal credentials are pointed at the `EigenPod`.
 This activation will mean that the ETH in those validators:
 * is awarded to the Staker/Pod Owner in `EigenPodManager.podOwnerShares`
 * is delegatable to an Operator (via the `DelegationManager`)

-For each successfully proven validator, that validator's status becomes `VALIDATOR_STATUS.ACTIVE`, and the sum of restakable ether across all proven validators is provided to `EigenPodManager.restakeBeaconChainETH`, where it is added to the Pod Owner's shares.
+For each successfully proven validator, that validator's status becomes `VALIDATOR_STATUS.ACTIVE`, and the sum of restakable ether across all newly-proven validators is provided to [`EigenPodManager.recordBeaconChainETHBalanceUpdate`](#eigenpodmanagerrecordbeaconchainethbalanceupdate), where it is added to the Pod Owner's shares.
 If the Pod Owner is delegated to an Operator via the `DelegationManager`, this sum is also added to the Operator's delegated shares for the beacon chain ETH strategy.

-For each validator the Pod Owner wants to restake, they must supply:
+For each validator the Pod Owner wants to verify, the Pod Owner must supply:
 * `validatorIndices`: their validator's `ValidatorIndex` (see [consensus specs](https://eth2book.info/capella/part3/config/types/#validatorindex))
 * `validatorFields`: the fields of the `Validator` container associated with the validator (see [consensus specs](https://eth2book.info/capella/part3/containers/dependencies/#validator))
 * `stateRootProof`: a proof that will verify `stateRootProof.beaconStateRoot` against an oracle-provided beacon block root